 A: Co-designing our arrangement with Lodestone was a key part of the program success.
 We’ve got more than 260 stores from Kaitaia to Invercargill, so we needed a partner who could do more than just keep the lights on, but who also shared our passion for innovation.
 Collaboration is key in our sustainable journey, and together, we’re driving a greener, more environmentally friendly future.

-Q: You mention that this will eliminate most of Scope 2 emissions.
+Q: You mention that this will reduce Scope 2 emissions.
 What will TWG focus on in Scope 3 emissions, and what are your upcoming sustainability challenges?

 A: The deal will remove virtually all of our Scope 2 emissions.
 This means we can now shift our focus towards accelerating our Scope 3 emission reductions.
 We have done a significant amount of preparation work on the topic over the past two years, and we are now ready to put the foot down, with a range of initiatives we will be communicating about as we progress on our Scope 3 journey.
 This will deliver on our vision to bring lower emissions products to New Zealanders and make sustainable and affordable available to all.